rnoeliab/WRF-GHG-Prepy/README.md

 Therefore, a pre-processing tô obtain the input fields tô run WRF-VPRM v4.2.1 model is executed here.

-First, clone this repository:
+First, clone this repository in a linux/windows terminal:
 - git clone "[https://github.com/rnoeliab/Inputs-WRF-VPRM.git](https://github.com/rnoeliab/Inputs-WRF-VPRM.git)"

-Second, go to "[pys](https://github.com/rnoeliab/Inputs-WRF-VPRM/tree/main/pys)" directory
+Second, go to [pys](https://github.com/rnoeliab/Inputs-WRF-VPRM/tree/main/pys) directory:
+- cd  Inputs-WRF-VPRM/pys/

 ## 1. Anthropogenic Emissions

-First, write:

-chmod +x "download_edgar_ghg.sh", then run the code "./download_edgar_ghg.sh".
 This code will download CO, CO2 and CH4 emissions data from different sources.
 This information will be necessary to

+Check if the "download_edgar_ghg.sh" script is ready to be executed, if not, write:

+- chmod +x download_edgar_ghg.sh

+then, run:

+- ./download_edgar_ghg.sh

 Second, run EDGARtoAE.py.
 For this step, is necessary install...